boscoh/supplescroll/readme.md

 _scrolling articles to your heart's delight_

-`supplescroll` is a javascript plugin that builds a table of contents and Figure List dynamically from an article webpage, and binds them together through interactive links and supple scrolling.
+Supplescroll is a javascript plugin that decorates an  webpage with a table of contents and figure list, and binds them together through supple scrolling.

 Features:

-- table of contents generated from headers `<h1>`'s etc.
+- table of contents generated from headers
-- Figure List generated from `<div>`s marked with `id="fig*"`
+- figure list generated from `<div>`s
-- links to figures autoscrolls the Figure List
 - back links of figures to references in text
+- smooth scrolling
-- scroll-aware table of contents
+- table of contents aware of text position
 - the URL hashes respond to the text
-- responsive-web-design themes that enable iOS touch
+- iOS-aware responsive-web themes